 Believe it or not, no. These limits are imaginary.
 What you’re living and experiencing has nothing to do with a fixed capacity within you.
 (Hear me: no, you’re not inherently weak.)
 Turns out, it’s a matter of what you’re telling yourself.
 It’s all completely based on what you BELIEVE to be true.
 The science is indicating that this is so*.

-Neuroscientist Timothy Noakes of University of Cape Town wanted to test that there is truly a neurological and energetic capacity we bump up against when we falter in willpower.
-The implication of his findings change everything.
+Neuroscientist Timothy Noakes of the University of Cape Town wanted to test that there is truly a neurological and energetic capacity we bump up against when we falter in willpower.
+The implication of his findings changes everything.

 The scientists used Ironman Triathletes as their subjects (because who better to study than those doing super-human feats.)
 The researchers were looking to see if their supposed limits were unique and extraordinary, allowing them to achieve feats not typical of the average person.
 What they found was that when they hit “the wall” of exhaustion, the one where the rest of us say, “That’s it!
 Done!
 No more for me!!” they meet that physical fatigue as nothing more than sensations that don’t mean anything.

 Under these extreme sensations, the brain screams DONE!”
 (Understandably so, it’s primary job is to keep us alive.)
 The brain’s automatic mapping of sensation to meaning forces us, average folks, to stop and BELIEVE physical exhaustion means there’s literally nothing left so… Stop!!